• Skip to primary navigation

 • Place icing sugar in a heatproof bowl.
 Add hot water to the icing and stir.

-• Whisk until mixture is smooth and lump-free.
+• Place the mixture over a double boiler and whisk until mixture is smooth and lump-free.

 • Add lemon juice and coloring (optional) and stir well.
 Remove from heat and use immediately to prevent the icing from crusting.